1. Research Foci and Goals

 In a series of papers co-authored with Daniel J. Povinelli (University of Louisiana), I take on the question of non-human primate agency.
 In “Chimps as Secret Agents” (2016, Synthese), we provide an account of chimpanzee-specific agency that avoids the tangled debate about non-human animals’ capacities for propositional thought.
 We do so by showing that chimpanzees are capable of what we call reason-directed action, even though they may be incapable of more full-blown action, which we call reason-considered action.
 Although chimpanzee agency does not possess all the features of typical adult human agency, chimpanzee agency is evolutionarily responsive to its environment and overlaps considerably with our capacities.
 As such, it is an evolved set of capacities for goal-directed behavior, which solves problems that chimpanzees (and humans) naturally encounter.
 Thus, it ought not be understood simply as a deficient instance of human agency.

-We extend and expand upon this argument as it applies to human agents in “Two Ways of Relating to (and Acting for) Reasons” (Forthcoming, Mind & Language).
+We extend and expand upon this argument as it applies to human agents in “Two Ways of Relating to (and Acting for) Reasons” (2018, Mind & Language).
 We suggest that a full account of acting for reasons must also recognize the various types of relationships that agents have with their reasons.
 We focus on two types.
 The first is the traditional case, where agents act in light of reasons that they take to be their own and that they endorse.
 We call this the Endorsement Relationship.
 A second way of relating to reasons is what we call a Directed Relationship with one’s reasons.
 This includes cases in which agents’ actions are the product of reasons but toward which agents do not have an Endorsement Relationship.
 The Endorsement Relationship is uncontroversial.
 In this paper, we defend the existence and importance of the Directed Relationship.

 3. The Nature of Moral Agency and its Import for Metaethics